oszuidwest/zwfm-liquidsoap/README.md

 **StereoTool does not process the audio**

 - Make sure that `STEREOTOOL_LICENSE` is correct.
+- For ZuidWest, run `stereotool_driver.status` through the runtime-control socket and verify that it reports `on`.
 - Examine the web interface on port 8080.
 - Examine the Docker logs for license validation errors.